SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 python data_loader.py --expt_name traffic
 ```

 After running the above python script, a csv file containing the traffic dataset is created.
-In order to generate csv files regarding our other dataset, simply change the expt_name to the desired datatset.
+In order to generate csv files regarding our other datasets, simply change the expt_name to the desired datatset.
 You can choose from {traffic, electricity, air_quality, solar, watershed}.

 ## How to run:
 ```